-The American Indian Law Review, in general, follows The Bluebook: A Uniform System of Citation (20th edition, 2015), published by the Harvard Law Review Association.
-The Chicago Manual of Style is followed for style, in hyphenation, capitalization and spelling.
+The American Indian Law Review, in general, follows The Bluebook: A Uniform System of Citation (21st edition, 2020), published by the Harvard Law Review Association.
+The Chicago Manual of Style (17th edition) is followed for style, in hyphenation, capitalization and spelling.
 If these sources are not available to you, please consult a current copy of the Review for matters of style and citation form.

 The Review is published online twice a year.
-For information on space availability, topic and content evaluation, and specific publishing deadlines, contact Abby Henderson, editor-in-chief, at Abby.M.Meadersemail@example.com or by phone at (405) 325-2840; or contact the Review by mail at the University of Oklahoma College of Law, 300 Timberdell Rd., Norman, OK 73019.
+For information on space availability, topic and content evaluation, and specific publishing deadlines, contact J. Santana Spangler-Day, editor-in-chief, at firstname.lastname@example.org or by phone at (405) 325-2840; or contact the Review by mail at the University of Oklahoma College of Law, 300 Timberdell Rd., Norman, OK 73019.

 When you submit an article, please indicate if your article has been submitted to more than one publication.

 Articles will be submitted for peer review, subject to a double-blind review process.
 Decisions for publication will be made only after completion of the peer review process.
 Depending upon the length of the submission, this may take anywhere between six and eight weeks.
 Please inform us if your submission is accepted for publication elsewhere.

 Please do not capitalize entire words to indicate small caps/large caps in either text or footnotes.
 If using Microsoft Word software, you may use boldface to indicate words which should be placed in small caps/large caps (according to the Bluebook, small caps/large caps words include titles of books, names of periodicals, names of government agencies and titles of most government documents).

 Indicate emphasis by underlining.
 When you wish to add emphasis on quoted material, the footnote following the quote should include the phrase "(emphasis supplied)."